marekbobrowski/skirmish-online/README.md

 Here are some screenshots and a video showing current state of the project.

+## Setting up the project

+Make sure you have [Python](https://www.python.org/) and [Docker](https://www.docker.com/) installed.
+Open the project directory.

+1. `pip install -r requirements.txt` to install all dependencies,
+2. `docker compose build server` to build the docker image,
+3. `docker compose up` to run the server and memory app (redis),
+4. `python -m client` to run the client.

 ## Documentation (for future me)

-### 1. Adding new message that can be sent between server and clients.
+#### Adding new message that can be sent between server and clients.